webrecorder/browsertrix/docs/user-guide/archived-items.md

 ## Status

-The status of an Archived Item depends on its type.
-Uploads will always have the status <span class="status-success">:bootstrap-upload: Uploaded</span>, Crawls have four possible states:
+The status of an archived item depends on its type.
+Uploads will always have the status <span class="status-success">:bootstrap-upload: Uploaded</span>, crawls have four possible states:

 | Status | Description |
 | ---- | ---- |